khodgins/BioinformaticsWorkshopMonash2021/Topic_3/README.md

 Now we are going to remove potential adapter contamination using [Porechop](https://github.com/rrwick/Porechop), a program designed to specifically removed adapters from Nanopore data.
 The adapter sequences for Nanopore, were not included in this Fastqc configuration and they might not be apparent in our QC plots.

-We are going to output an adapter filtered (sra_fil.fastq) fastq file in the out directory
+We are going to output an adapter filtered (sra_fil.fastq) fastq file in the out directory.
+Note, this takes about 5-10 min.

 ```bash
 cd  ~/Topic_3/out